InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-06-11-april-2018-income-report.markdown

 > - *Online publishing*
 > - *Growing Inspiring Life Design site and associated social media*

 - I stopped spending time on matched betting and eBay.
-I did spend small amounts of time on [**Prolific**](http://bit.ly/prolificsurveys){:target="_blank" rel="nofollow"} to complete some surveys, but only occasionally - the money for these surveys will actually be realised in May because I didn't reach the threshold for paying out during April
+I did spend small amounts of time on [**Prolific**](http://bit.ly/prolificsurveys){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) to complete some surveys, but only occasionally - the money for these surveys will actually be realised in May because I didn't reach the threshold for paying out during April
 - I continued to grow my social media accounts for Inspiring Life Design and have been seeing some success

 > *Get stuck into the creation process for at least one new book to publish*